mjrgh/PinscapePico/README.md

 That's what motivated the new project on the Pico.
 The Pico is a more powerful device than the KL25Z, but the big reason I wanted to move to the Pico is long-term availability.
-The Pico is amply available, and unlike NXP, hobbyist boards like the Pico are Raspberry Pi's main business and primary mission.
+The Pico is amply available, and unlike NXP, where the KL25Z was just a sideline to their main business of selling CPUs, Rasbperry Pi is entirely focused on hobbyist boards like the Pico.
+That's their whole business and primary mission.
 Raspberry Pi is actively developing new Pico versions (the Pico 2 came out in late 2024) has has publicly committed to keeping the Pico in production for years to come.
 What's more, the Pico is even more affordable than the KL25Z ever was, at only $4 MSRP apiece.

 Like the KL25Z, the Pico is based on the Arm M0+ CPU core, but that's about the only thing that the devices have in common technologically.